 Are you ready for MLK Day Monday?
 Celebrate the brave character of Martin Luther King Jr. with a day of digital learning!
 No paper needed other than an anchor chart or chart paper!
 As long as you have a few student computers, iPads, or even just an active board, these activities can be used in your classroom.

 The first activity for the day is to build prior knowledge of who Martin Luther King Jr. was and what he worked so hard to overcome.
-Reading Rainbow has a video you should watch or send to your students.
+Kid President is always so engaging and this video will give your students lots of background knowledge and information.
 This video could be viewed individually on iPads, Chromebooks or iPods, or on the SmartBoard whole group.
-Here’s what the video description says, “Dr. Martin Luther King Jr. was one of the great heroes of the civil rights movement.
-Watch as LeVar Burton reads you a story about Dr. King’s life from the Friendship Baptist Church in Pasadena, California.
-The Story Time video focuses on teaching children about the importance of the acceptance of others, no matter differences in personal, religious, political, or physical dissimilarities.”
 Click here for the link.

 After building a better understanding of the man behind the name and holiday, create an anchor chart for your students.
 Discuss who Martin Luther King Jr Was, Had, and Wanted.
 Here is an example of the type of chart that you can create with your students.
 Really focus on the character behind MLK and what his heart was focused on with his dream and hopes.